Fujifilm X-M5 Review

 What is the Fujifilm X-M5?

-The Fujifilm X-M5 is an entry-level interchangeable lens mirrorless camera, designed with novice photographers, vloggers and content creators in mind.
+Fujifilm has designed the X-M5 with novice photographers, vloggers and content creators in mind.
 It’s the lightest camera in the current Fujifilm X series but it features the company’s fifth-generation X Processor 5 and the respected 26.1MP X-Trans CMOS 4 APS-C format sensor.
 That’s the same combination as is found in the Fujifilm X-S20 and it improves on the Fujifilm X-T30 II by having a more advanced processing engine in a smaller, lighter body.

 In keeping with the X-S20, the X-M5 has a mode dial rather than the traditional exposure controls of models like the Fujifilm X-T50 or X-T5.
 However, it gains the dedicated Film Simulation Mode dial that was first seen on the X-T50.